-PARTICIPATION, PROFESSIONALISM, & PREPARATION
+PARTICIPATION, PROFESSIONALISM, PRESENTATIONS, & PREPARATION

 Participation & Professionalism (P&P): Success in law school involves an active learning environment.
-While learning exclusively online may not allow for the most effective engagement, Zoom classes should not be considered the same as passively watching YouTube or Netflix.
+While learning online may not allow for the most effective engagement, Zoom classes should not be considered the same as passively watching Netflix.
+This class is most productive (and fun) if you have thought about the material and are willing to discuss it.
 For volunteer participation, quality is valued over quantity, and all views are welcome.
-20% of your final course grade will be based on the quality and quantity of your contributions to class discussions, attendance, punctuality, conduct during class time, a presentation of the vice topic you have chosen for your paper, and overall professionalism.
+20% of your final course grade will be based on the quality and quantity of your contributions to class discussions, attendance, punctuality, conduct during class time, a presentation to the class, and overall professionalism.